 Business needs regarding file sharing can change rapidly and a solution that scales up (or down) is required; not just around storage and disk space, but also to address the aspect of the number of concurrent connections.

-When you set up SFTP on your own, you’re pretty much restricted to the limits of the hardware you purchased.
 A fully managed SFTP service can easily adjust to the inevitable evolution of these needs.
 More specifically, in SFTP To Go, Amazon S3 is used for storage and it is infinitely scalable.

 What a comeback!
 Fully Managed SFTP finishes this round with a beautifully executed right hook.